georgezzeng/Articles/2024-11-21-unravelling-antibiotic-resistance.md

 ---
-short_title: "Erik Wright: A Biologist Using High-Throughput Computing"
+short_title: "Erik Wright: A Biologist Using High Throughput Computing"
-title: "Erik Wright: A Biologist Using High-Throughput Computing to Unravel Antibiotic Resistance"
+title: "Erik Wright: A Biologist Using High Throughput Computing to Unravel Antibiotic Resistance"

 author: Ria Dhingra and Bryna Goeking